zeroamps/react-timer-demo/README.md

-# react-timer-demo
+# React Timer Demo

-This is a React demo project.
+This is a react timer demo which you can see on [DEMO](https://zeroamps.github.io/react-timer-demo/).